Extreme events in dynamical systems and random walkers: A review: Control of extreme events in dynamical systems

 \section{Control of extreme events in dynamical systems}

-The control or suppression of extreme events, in nature, such as Tsunami, floods, cyclones, droughts, etc., is difficult in principle if not impossible.
-The main reason of difficulty is the lack of any model, low- or high-dimensional.
-One the other hand, in humans-made systems, power grids, share market crashes etc., a control strategy can be attempted if any well defined model or a network structure of a system is available.
-The aim of any control strategy is to apply additional feedback or temporary perturbation in a system whenever any spurious event occurs, to suppress any instability.
+The control or suppression of extreme events in nature, such as Tsunami, floods, cyclones, droughts, etc., is difficult in principle, if not impossible.
+The main reason for the difficulty is the lack of any model, low- or high-dimensional.
+On the other hand, in humans-made systems, power grids, share market crashes, etc., a control strategy can be attempted if any well defined model or a network structure of a system is available.
+Any control strategy aims to apply additional feedback or temporary perturbation in a system to suppress any instability whenever any spurious event occurs.
 Then, one can perturb the system with an appropriate function to mitigate such events.
 Such a method is successfully applied in two nearly identical unidirectionally coupled chaotic electronic circuits in a master-slave configuration \cite{cavalcante2013predictability}.
 This approach is very cost-effective as only one needs to activate the perturbation based on the forecasting indicator.
 This occasional activation of perturbation to the slave subsystem effectively mitigates the dragon kings.
 For this purpose, the slave system \eqref{eq.12} is re-written with an addition of a feedback term,

-where the coupling matrix of the feedback is denoted by ${\bf K}_{DK}$ with $({\bf K}_{DK})_{ij}=1$ for $i=j=1$ and $0$ otherwise. $\theta(\cdot)$ is the Heaviside step function.
-The subfigure in the upper panel of Fig.\ \ref{fig_37}(a) displays how the trajectory of $|{\bf x_{M}}|$ occasionally crosses the predefined threshold (horizontal dashed line), indicating the emergence of upcoming extreme events as shown in the temporal evolution of $|{\bf x_{\perp}}|$ (see the lower panel of Fig.\ \ref{fig_37}(a)).
-Based on this forecasting, an introduction of the perturbation in the form of feedback helps control the appearance of dragon kings, as illustrated through Fig.\ \ref{fig_37}(b).